ibm-cloud-docs/satellite/ts-connector-not-in-list.md

 This can be caused by several reasons.
 Check the following list to determine the cause.
 {: tsCauses}

-- There is a small delay (approximately several seconds) before a running Connector agent shows up in the list.
+There is a small delay (approximately several seconds) before a running Connector agent shows up in the list.
+{: tsResolve}

 - Make sure the Connector ID your agent is using matches the Connector ID you are connecting to.